mohd-ahsan-mirza/redis-local-encryptor/README.md

 A simple command line tool to manage sensitive information such as passwords using redis and python.
 # Notes
 ## Note 1
-This tool is not meant to replace traditional methods of storing methods.
+This tool is not meant to replace traditional methods of storing sensitive info.
 Please use last pass in conjunction with this tool
 ## Note 2
 The hash consistency is very important.
 Please avoid using different hashes.
 Scheduled backups won't run if values are encrypted with different hashes
 ## Note 3